lazarus4/Beforth/doc/xforth.md

 The header structure would start with the counted name string.
 The MSB of the count byte would contain the *creator* flag.
 Empty bytes between the end of the string and the next CODE-ALIGNED address would be padded with 0.
 The rest of the header would contain, depending on *creator*:

-- 0: *{compile, execute, parm, ...}*
+- 0: *{compile, execute, parm, nameString, ...}*
-- 1: *{compile, execute, parm, compile_sem, execute_sem, ...}*
+- 1: *{compile, execute, parm, nameString, compile_sem, execute_sem, ...}*

 Note that for Forths running on a VM, an xt could be distinguished between Forth and VM functions using the xt's sign bit.

 *parm* is a cell that could be the code execution address of a word, a token value for a VM, a literal, or a pointer to a data structure.
 Extra cells in the header are implementation dependent.
 They could be links into a cross reference structure, source code information, for example.

+*nameString* is variable length.
+All fields afterwards take a little (not much) arithmetic to get to from the nt.

 ## Whither Smudge